BelemoualemChaimae/Diagnostic-of-diabete-/README.md

 # Diagnostic-of-diabete-
-This repository contains Maching learning and deep learning models for diagnostic of diabetes using Pima Indian datasat
+This repository contains Maching learning and deep learning models for diagnosing of diabetes type 2 using Pima Indian dataset